-During job analysis, SMEs and HR may decide to do a written assessment instead of a first-round interview.
+During job analysis, SMEs and HR may decide to use a written assessment.

 Items to check before sending a written assessment